Alfo-code/DvDeals_e-commerce/README.md

  - How to troubleshoot problems and debug code
  - How to work effectively under pressure
  - How to present my work to a group of people

-I'm confident that the skills I learned from the bootcamp will help me succeed as a web developer.

 ## Built with